craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Nations/The Kingdom of Prosper/Local Lore/Simonson Clan.md

 The [[Blood Hobgoblin Clan Pact|Blood Hobgoblin clan]] the [[Arthur Simonson|King Of Prosper]] belongs too.

-The hobgoblins were the big bad evils from beforetimes, along with mafia style people and stuff, and [[Amelia Simonson]] was the matriarch before mating with a human and birthing [[Arthur Simonson]]
+[[Amelia Simonson]] was the matriarch before mating with a human and birthing [[Arthur Simonson]], who now heads the family eternally as he cannot age, and does not currently have children or competitors for the title.

+"[[Simonson Clan]] was a band of great warriors.
+Matron led, nothing but family stopped them from achieving their lofty goals."